Last Updated on

 - Bottoms – I tend to go sparse in the pants/shorts/skirts department sticking with a few basics like khaki, black, or navy that will go with anything.
 I stay away from jeans since they take up more luggage space (unless you’re in colder places where you may need them).
 Typically, I’ll pack two pairs of shorts, two pairs of capris, one pair of long pants (for long flights and any countries where you have to cover up) and maybe a casual skirt or two.

 - Dresses – Lightweight, wrinkle-free dresses (including the all-important LBD) are a great way to save space since you’ve got a whole outfit in one piece!
-I love dresses by Max Studio, they can be casual or dressy, and they never wrinkle.
+Look for wrinkle-free fabrics that can be casual or dressy.
 In addition to the LBD, I’d pack one, maybe two more.

 - Sweater or cover-up – Again, lightweight and multi-functional is key.
 Something with color to spice up that LBD is a great way to increase your wardrobe options.
 Those little sleeve-only cover-ups (shrugs) are great because they take up next to no space yet they’re an easy way to change-up a sleeveless dress.